JoelYoung01/Templates/vue/static-site/README.md

 # VueTemplate

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite using Vuetify.

 ## Recommended IDE Setup